-When the user is granted any of the below permissions, he will be prompted to install FotoWeb Desktop the next time he logs in to FotoWeb.
+When the user is granted any of the permissions below, they will be prompted to install FotoWeb Desktop the next time they log in to FotoWeb.

 Edit - Lets the user check out files from the archive and edit them in the FotoWeb Desktop Image Editor.
 The file will be automatically checked back in after editing and the original file is overwritten.

 Open - Lets the user check out files from the archive for editing in a local application.
-Then, when a user has finished modifying the asset, he can check it back in to the system using the FotoWeb Desktop tray icon for checked out files.
+When a user has finished modifying the asset, they can check it back into the system using the FotoWeb Desktop tray icon for checked-out files.

-Edit and Open operations don't lock the original file for editing by other users.
-Hence, it is possible for another user to check out a duplicate of the file and potentially to overwrite someone else's changes.
+Note: Edit and Open operations don't lock the original file for editing by other users.
+As such, another user can check out a duplicate of the file and potentially overwrite someone else's changes.

-Important: Users of the FotoWeb Desktop Extension for Adobe Creative Suite require Open permissions on the archive to be able to check out files in Photoshop and Illustrator, edit them and check them back in.
+Note: Users of the FotoWeb Desktop Extension for Adobe Creative Suite require Open permissions on the archive to be able to check out files in Photoshop and Illustrator, edit them, and check them back in.
 A file that is opened in Photoshop or Illustrator is effectively checked out from the server and downloaded locally.
 When the user saves and closes the file, it will be uploaded to the server and checked back in (unlocked).
-A user can also save a local copy of the file with a different name, in which case he can upload that file to FotoWeb by triggering the FotoWeb Desktop Uploader from within the CS Extension.
-In this case, it's the Upload permission (see below) that controls which archives he is allowed to upload new files to.
+A user can also save a local copy of the file with a different name, in which case they can upload that file to FotoWeb by triggering the FotoWeb Desktop Uploader from within the CS Extension.
+In this case, it's the Upload permission (see below) that controls to which archives they are allowed to upload new files.